CharithaAdikari/CharithaAdikari/README.md

 ## About Me ✨

-I'm Charitha Adikari, a dreamer, creator, and pixel magician currently pursuing my undergraduate degree in Software Engineering at Rajarata University.
+I'm Charitha Adikari, a dreamer, creator, and pixel magician currently pursuing my undergraduate degree in Information technology at Rajarata University.
 My passion?
 Weaving digital wonders and crafting captivating experiences that sparkle with imagination!

 ## Explore My Software Engineering Journey 💻